 In those cases where an archbishop is to be selected, a terna is usually composed for currently serving bishops.
 The process operates in a slightly different way.
 Typically, bishops from the suffragan sees — those dioceses under an archdiocese in a given province — are first considered, although sometimes something of a nationwide search applies.
 Other archbishops in the United States might be consulted, too.
 This all depends on the position of the diocese or archdiocese within a country and its unique needs.
 This is true also in more prominent dioceses with a large population, etc.

 3. Selecting auxiliary bishops

-When the prefect of the Congregation for Bishops — currently Canadian-born Cardinal Marc A. Ouellet, PSS — approves the dossier submitted by the nuncio, the process moves ahead to select a bishop for a given post.
-The prefect chooses a member of his staff to create a summary of the information submitted by the nuncio, which in turn is submitted to the entire congregation — staffed by bishops and cardinals from around the world.
-The congregation members discuss bishop appointments twice monthly on average.
-Two Americans currently serving on the Congregation for Bishops are Cardinal Donald W. Wuerl of Washington, D.C., and Cardinal Blase J. Cupich of Chicago.
+When the prefect of the Dicastery for Bishops — currently American-born Cardinal Robert Prevost, OSA — approves the dossier submitted by the nuncio, the process moves ahead to select a bishop for a given post.
+The prefect chooses a member of his staff to create a summary of the information submitted by the nuncio, which in turn is submitted to the entire disaster — staffed by bishops and cardinals from around the world.
+The dicastery members discuss bishop appointments twice monthly on average.
+Two Americans currently serving on the Dicastery for Bishops are Cardinal Joseph W. Tobin of Newark and Cardinal Blase J. Cupich of Chicago.

 5. The terna